Yesterday was Father’s Day.

 “Inherent in [the reasonableness] concept is a toleration of deviations from the absolute.
 One measure of the reasonableness of a system relates to whether the expected benefits from improving it would be significantly greater than the anticipated costs of doing so.
 Thousands of dollars ordinarily should not be spent conserving hundreds.”

 The SEC further stated: “The test of a company’s internal control system is not whether occasional failings can occur.
 Those will happen in the most ideally managed company.”

 This balance inherent in the internal controls provisions has been formally acknowledged by the government on several other occasions.
 For instance, in a 1999 Staff Accounting Bulletin the SEC stated: “The concept of reasonableness of necessity contemplates the weighing of a number of relevant factors, including the costs of compliance.”
-In the 2012 FCPA Guidance, the government acknowledged:
+Most recently, in the 2012 FCPA Guidance, the government acknowledged: